Getting Started with AI Crucible

 Frequently Asked Questions

-How do I choose the right strategy for my task?
+How do I choose the right strategy?

-How many models should I use?
+How many models / rounds do I need?

-Why are my results generic or not what I expected?
+Why are my results generic?

 How can I reduce costs?

-Can I use my own API keys?
+Can I use my own models?

-Can I save and reuse my configurations?
+Can I share my results?

-Is my data private and secure?
+Is my data private?

 Final Thoughts: You're Ready!